Use the Allium MCP server to run Explorer queries from agent workflows.

 .
 If the query is parameterized, include a parameters

-object with the required values (this is optional if your query has no placeholders).For example, an MCP request to run a saved query might look like this:
+object with the required values (this is optional if your query has no placeholders).<YOUR_QUERY_ID>

 with the ID of your saved query.
 If the query requires parameters, add a "parameters"